Most teams do not have an AI problem. They have a thinking-continuity problem.

 If the context is private, partial, or stale, the output will look confident while missing the point.
 A strong thinking stack begins by making the working context visible and shared.

-Could someone return to this work next week and understand what the team knew at the time?
+The practical test is simple: could someone return to this work next week and understand what the team knew at the time?

 If not, the stack is already weak.